 Deploy Key

-About 334 wordsAbout 1 min
+About 319 wordsAbout 1 min

-- Automated scripts fetching code or dependencies.
+- Automated scripts fetching code or dependency artifacts

-- Passwordless repository access (read-only) in CI/CD.
+- Passwordless repository access (read-only) in CI/CD

-- Granting least-privilege access for third-party service integrations.
+- Granting least-privilege access for third-party service integrations

 Creating a Deploy Key

-- Scope: Defines the specific permissions and operations authorized for the token.
+- Scope: Permissions authorized for the token

 Usage Scenarios